pipipopipoopi/MScProject/README.md

 # Digital Mirror — a scroll tracker

-A self-tracking tool built for an MSc Computer Science project at the University of Roehampton (module CMP-L050-0).
+A self-tracking tool built for an MSc Computing project at the University of Roehampton (module CMP-L050-0).
 It records when TikTok and Instagram are used, and sets that against sleep and self-reported wellbeing.